milanconhye/StrongHold/README.md

 <h3>Creating your online database</h3>

 It is advised for you to create a new empty table, with the exact column names I will be providing you in this section.
 The reason for this is, it would give you less work in changing all these names within the project.
-You will need your database server (MAMP, XAMPP etc) in this section.
+This section assumes you have a remote database server such as MAMP, XAMPP etc. You may use a web application such as PHPMyAdmin to create this database.

 1. Create a new database and give it a relevant name to your project.
 2. Create a new table within the database and name it <b>usersDB</b>.